Kulajda

-Kulajda is a Czech cuisine soup.
+Kulajda is a soup from Czech cuisine.
 One version is made with sour cream, potatoes, dill and quail egg.
 Mushrooms are also an important ingredient of the soup.

-In some regions another sour mushroom based Czech soup kyselo is mistaken named as kulajda.
+In some regions another sour mushroom-based Czech soup kyselo is mistakenly referred to as kulajda.
 The difference is that kyselo uses sourdough and (most of the time) neither sour cream nor milk.